 Years of Experience

-When it comes to location, the highest average paycheck ($136K per year) can be spotted in Farmington, N.M.; St. Louis, Mo. ($115K), the company's headquarter city of Houston, Texas ($101K), and Anchorage, Alaska (about $92K) are the next top-paying cities.
-High paychecks are not found in Bartlesville, Okla.; in fact, at around $77K it is one of the worst-paid cities.
-By state, the highest compensation levels appear in New Mexico, where the average salary is $119K annually.
+When it comes to location, the highest average paycheck ($136K annually) can be spotted in Farmington, N.M.; St. Louis, Mo. ($115K), the company's headquarter city of Houston, Texas (around $102K), and Anchorage, Alaska ($92K) are the next top-paying cities.
+High paychecks are not found in Bartlesville, Okla.; in fact, at about $76K it is one of the worst-paid cities.
+Across ConocoPhillips Company's U.S. offices, employees in the state of New Mexico earn the most, taking home approximately $119K per year.

 Certifications and Degrees